colah/ByronTrialNotes/day7.md

  * .. yes
 * You understand that there is a duty to hold off on questioning...
  * ...
-* You weren't worried about the admisability of evidence.
+* You weren't worried about the admissibility of evidence.
   * Yes.
 * If you're not worried about using that evidence in court, you're not concerned about following the same procedures that one would need to follow if you were...
   *
-* It is your experience that once someone speeks to a lawyer, they tend to not be as willing to answer questions.
+* It is your experience that once someone speaks to a lawyer, they tend to not be as willing to answer questions.
   * P objects to question
   * J allows
   * Kevin doesn't follow up